 Get Kids Involved in School Activities

-With your child, talk about the activities at the new school that they might be interested in joining.
-Knowing ahead of time what the school offers is a great way to help your child begin the transition.
-If possible, get in touch with school coaches, teachers, councilors - whoever can assist in getting your child immersed in their new environment.
+Talk about the activities at the new school that your kids might be interested in joining.
+Knowing ahead of time what the school offers is a great way to help your children begin the transition.
+If possible, get in touch with school coaches, teachers, councilors -- whoever can assist in getting your children immersed in their new environment.
 Find out if the school has a buddy system for new students and ask for the buddy's name in advance.

 Encourage Kids to Stay in Touch and Make New Friends